Thank you for visiting the site of Richard Kay – York based Performer, Writer, Choir Leader and Theatre Maker

 “If you’ve enjoyed the Maze’s shows before, you won’t be disappointed: it’s a suitably silly story, brought to life by a talented cast, hilarious props and a sparkling script.
 Expect daft songs, innuendos and audience participation: the kids loved it so much that they kept asking if we could see it again.” – Little Vikings UK

-As Associate Director of Badapple Theatre Company Richard has co-directed several shows including Farmer Scrooge’s Christmas Carol, The Thankful Village, The Last Station Keeper, Eddie and the Gold Tops and The Elves and the Carpenter.
-For their Youth Theatre group he has written and directed five productions including two self-penned pantomimes.
+As Associate Director of Badapple Theatre Company Richard has co-directed several shows including Farmer Scrooge’s Christmas Carol, The Thankful Village, The Last Station Keeper, Eddie and the Gold Tops, The Elves and the Carpenter and The Snow Dancer.

 “Badapple Theatre triumphs in a tour that takes the magic of theatre to remote venues” **** The Stage, Dec 2015